by David LeGros,

 Woody debris is an important habitat feature for many amphibians, providing refuges and foraging opportunities for species sheltering underneath.
 Can these habitat features be used to help mitigate the negative impacts of habitat fragmentation by logging roads in Algonquin Provincial Park?

-Join David as he discusses his research into low cost methods to mitigate the negative impacts of forest roads on various salamander species and whether this information provides a way forward for protecting salamander species from future road creation.
+David discussed his research into low cost methods to mitigate the negative impacts of forest roads on various salamander species and whether this information provides a way forward for protecting salamander species from future road creation.

 About David LeGros